TheFirstFen/lnu/CODE_OF_CONDUCT.md

 We as members, contributors, and leaders pledge to make participation in our community pleasant experience.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our